moerv9/sentiment/docs/6_Trading.md

 Coinmarketcap was also not very intriguing because it has limited Endpoints and no historical data.
 Paying 29$ a month for 1 month of historical data didn't seem worth it when others offer it for free.
 Their python wrapper was also not very detailed.

-I personally use Kraken, so the ID Verification wouldn't even be a problem, but they do not offer a test/[sandbox](9_Appendices.md#s) environment.
+I personally use Kraken, so the ID Verification wouldn't even be a problem, but they do not offer a [sandbox](9_Appendices.md#s) (test environment).
 Their way of working with request limits is also very different to the others and seemed to be a limiting factor.
 But the biggest problem with Kraken was that there is no recently updated python wrapper available.

 Kucoin offers many currencies and the most free requests per minute, but reported some performance issues, which lead to the decision to Binance.
 At least at first.